mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon reuses the existing GHC, Cabal, and sandbox directories, performs an incremental build, and installs the app.

-The previously restored sandbox directory can be used again, because version constraints for our new dependencies are already declared:
+The previously-restored sandbox directory can be used again, because version constraints for our new dependencies are already declared:

 ```
 $ git grep -E '^(old-locale|time)' step2 .halcyon/constraints